standardebooks/manual/6-standard-ebooks-section-patterns.rst

 :html:`<li>` descendents
 ------------------------

-Each :html:`<li>` element contains a link to one of the major structural divisions of the book.
-In general, a structural division is any section of the book that is not part of the body text, plus one element representing the beginning of the body text.
+Each :html:`<li>` element contains a link to either the start of the main text (i.e. the start of the bodymatter, excluding a half titlepage), or to a major reference section (i.e. backmatter including endnotes, bibliography, glossary, index, LoI, etc.). `See the IDPF a11y best practices document <http://idpf.org/epub/a11y/techniques/#sem-003>`__ for more information.

 #.
 Each :html:`<li>` element has the computed semantic inflection of top-level :html:`<section>` element in the file.
 The computed semantic inflection includes inherited semantic inflection from the :html:`<body>` element.

 	.. code:: html

 		<li>
-			<a href="text/preface.xhtml" epub:type="frontmatter preface">Preface</a>
+			<a href="text/endnotes.xhtml" epub:type="backmatter endnotes">Endnotes</a>
 		</li>

 #.
 The body text, as a single unit regardless of internal divisions, is represented by a link to the first file of the body text.
 In a prose novel, this is usually Chapter 1 or Part 1.
 In a collection this is usually the first item, like the first short story in a short story collection.
 The text is the title of the work as represented in the metadata :html:`<dc:title>` element.